Arroz moro, Cuban black rice and beans

 • If using the dry beans method, see the notes below for preparation.
 If using canned beans, continue following this recipe.

-• In a pot, add oil and sofrito.
+• In a pot, add oil, 2 cloves of crushed garlic, and sofrito.
 Sauté for a few minutes until fragrant.

-• Add chicken bouillon, cumin, oregano, bay leaf, and adobo.
+• Add chicken bouillon, adobo, cumin, oregano, and onion powder.
 Stir well and cook for about 2 minutes.

 • After 2-3 minutes, cover and reduce heat to low and cook for 25 minutes.

-• Fluff the rice.
+• Remove the aromatics.
+Fluff the rice.
 If it's not fully cooked, add a sprinkle of water, cover and cook on low heat for another 10 minutes.
 Serve and enjoy!

 Video